 A favorite for the regular crowds in so-called “Theatreland”, J Sheekey may not specialize in pies, but that doesn’t stop them from plating up one of the best in the city.
 Stuffed with white fish and salmon and topped with expertly whipped mashed potatoes, this pie more than warrants its hefty price tag.

-Around the World in 32 London Boroughs
+Around The World In 32 London Boroughs

 As one of the most populous cities in Europe, it comes as no surprise that London is replete with immigrants from all parts of the world.
-The UK’s colonial history is an important factor in their immigrant makeup, and thus many former British colonies have made their mark on the nation’s cuisine.
-Consider chicken tikka masala, a Punjabi dish with dubious links to Scotland, which is widely regarded as a national dish.
+The U.K.’s colonial history is an important factor in their immigrant makeup, and thus many former British colonies have made their mark on the nation’s cuisine.
+Consider chicken tikka masala, a Punjabi recipe with dubious links to Scotland, which is widely regarded as a national dish.
 In London, you can go on a gastronomic world tour with a little local know-how and a willingness to brave the Tube.
-Stop by Brixton to sample from a slew of African and Caribbean restaurants, peek in the doorways of the mouth-watering Indian-Bengal eateries of Brick Lane, or pick and choose between a pork belly stuffed jianbang (fried pancake) and a swirl of matcha ice cream from the street food stalls of Chinatown.
+Stop by Brixton to sample from a slew of African and Caribbean restaurants, peek in the doorways of the mouth-watering Indian-Bengal eateries of Brick Lane, or pick and choose between a pork-belly-stuffed jianbang (fried pancake) and a swirl of matcha ice cream from the street food stalls of Chinatown.

 For the cookbook devotee: Ottolenghi Restaurants & Delis (Spitalfields, Notting Hill, Islington)